rvalverde/wizate-medium/README.md

 The theme is completely free and free to be used, in the next few weeks I will be making some improvements.

+The theme is composed of:

+Bootstrap CSS library
+Google font family

 You can find a demo version: [Medium](https://wizate.com/demo/medium/)

 Find more information at [Wizate](https://wizate.com/)